Coronita vs. Corona Beer

 Corona also has their Corona Refresca line, which is a malt that contains several fruity flavors, including coconut lime and passionfruit lime.
 Among the many theories of why lime always goes with Corona, a popular one is because Corona’s see-through glass bottles make them susceptible to sun destruction, and the lime helps reduce the altered taste that sunlight causes.
 Could be real, could be hearsay, only scientists know that stuff, Am-I-Rite?!

 Corona Extra is the original Corona beer, having gotten its start in Mexico City in 1925.
 You don’t need us to tell you that Corona has become one of the most widely known beers in the world, we are well aware.
+And, in just 3 years time, they will be celebrating their 100th anniversary.

 However, you may not know that it's manufactured by the Mexican brewery, Grupo Modelo, but owned by AB InBev, a Belgian company.
 You know AB InBev as the brewers of a variety of "heavy" pilsners and light beers, including Budweiser, Bud Light, Bud Zero, Bud Light Seltzer Nog, etc. - Wait, you didn't know Bud Light made an Egg Nog flavored Seltzer?
 They do, they sure do.